This is a short overview of how we got our present day Bible.

 Starting With a Conclusion?

-Let me illustrate the Deductive Method: starting with the conclusion: all mankind is spiritually dead, therefore, dead people can’t respond to spiritual things period!!
+Let me illustrate the inductive Method: starting with the conclusion: all mankind is spiritually dead, therefore, dead people can’t respond to spiritual things period!!
 The belief in the complete depravity of man is correct.
-They now proceed to eliminate everything that doesn’t fit their idea, leading them to force conclusions on to the biblical text.
+They now proceed to eliminate everything that doesn’t fit their idea, leading them to force their conclusions on to the biblical text.
 This reasoning leads them to believe that we do not possess the capacity to understand nor receive any part of the gospel.
 They follow the same line of reasoning when it comes to the finished work of Christ.

 Ending With a Conclusion.

-Some thing to muse about…
+Something to muse about…

 The Study of Hermeneutics

 2PE 1:20 knowing this first, that no prophecy of Scripture is of any private interpretation, 21 for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit.

 PRIVATE, (Adjective) idios (2398), one’s own, translated “private” in 2Pe 1:20 (our English idiom: expression)

 Interpretation is a generic term and may refer to any work of literature.
 Specifically referring to the sacred Scriptures, the science of interpretation is generally known as hermeneutics.